DS-USAFA/PSSE-Solutions-Manual/docs/20-Hypothesis-Testing-with-Known-Distributions-Solutions.md

 d.
 Draw a conclusion.

-Since this p-value is larger than 0.05, we do not reject the null hypothesis.
+Since this $p$-value is larger than 0.05, we do not reject the null hypothesis.
 That is, based on our data, we do not find statistically significant evidence against the claim that the number on the golf balls are equally likely.

 ### Problem 3

-Body Temperature
+**Body Temperature**.
 Shoemaker^[L. Shoemaker Allen (1996) What's Normal? – Temperature, Gender, and Heart Rate, Journal of Statistics Education, 4:2] cites a paper from the American Medical Association^[Mackowiak, P. A., Wasserman, S. S., and Levine, M. M. (1992), "A Critical Appraisal of 98.6 Degrees F, the Upper Limit of the Normal Body Temperature, and Other Legacies of Carl Reinhold August Wunderlich," Journal of the American Medical Association, 268, 1578-1580.] that questions conventional wisdom that the average body temperature of a human is 98.6.
 One of the main points of the original article – the traditional mean of 98.6 is, in essence, 100 years out of date.
 The authors cite problems with Wunderlich's original methodology, diurnal fluctuations (up to 0.9 degrees F per day), and unreliable thermometers.
 The authors believe the average temperature is less than 98.6.
 Test the hypothesis.

 a.
 State the null and alternative hypotheses.